alphagov/notifications-admin/docs/index.md

 To find out more about GOV.UK Notify, see the [Government as a Platform](https://governmentasaplatform.blog.gov.uk/) blog.

-<h2 id="before_start">Before you start</h2>

-To use GOV.UK Notify, you need:

-* an email address from a local or central government organisation
-* a mobile number for 2-factor authentication

 <h2 id="quickstart">Quick start guide to GOV.UK Notify</h2>

   1. Register for a [GOV.UK Notify](https://www.notifications.service.gov.uk/) account.
-You'll need your mobile phone for 2-factor authentication.
+You'll need an email address from a local or central government organisation and your mobile phone for 2-factor authentication.

-  2. Add a new service.

-    At first your service will be in trial mode.
-In trial mode, you can send up to 50 test notifications per day to yourself and your team members.
-When you’re fully integrated and ready to go live, send a request to the GOV.UK Notify team.

-  3. Add a template so you can send text and email notifications.
+  2. Add a template so you can send text and email notifications.

     **Note:** A template is required even if you send notifications with the GOV.UK Notify API.